Chances Are Your Work-Life Boundaries Are Not as Good as You Think

 Cyclers bounce back and forth between periods of solid separation and times of full integration.

-Separators divide their time and attention between either work or non-work needs.
+Separators divide their time and attention between either work or life needs.
 They set a hard line between personal and professional roles.
 When they are off the clock, they are done with work.
 They don't do well with after-work hours work and emails or calls.

 The following short survey can help you become more aware of your boundary management style.
-The survey measures how you perceive boundary control, manage interruptions, balance personal and professional, technology dependence, and time for self.
+The survey measures how you perceive boundary control, manage interruptions, balance personal and professional, technology dependence, and time for yourself.

 Interpreting your results: